Josesx506/mlops_zoomcamp_24/project/README.md

 ### Dataset
-Motor Vehicle Collision [MVC](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95/about_data) is obtained from the NYC opendata api.
+Motor Vehicle Collision *([MVC](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95/about_data))* data is obtained from the NYC opendata api.
 The [api](https://data.cityofnewyork.us/resource/h9gi-nx95.json) is limited to only 1000 rows, so data is chunked at daily intervals.
 For simplicity, only entries with longitude and latitude are used within the workflow.

 ### Simplified Docker Environment Setup
 The project has 3 major components, a backend for training the model, a web server (gunicorn) for serving the predictions, and a frontend for accessing the webserver.
-Considering the complexity of setting up each individual component, the major components were containerized into a different docker services that share the same internal networks. <br>
+Considering the complexity of setting up each individual component, the major components were containerized into a different docker services that share the same internal networks.
+The desired ports were then exposed to the localhost, and served by reverse-proxy on remote EC2 instances.<br>

 <p align="center">
   <img src="figures/MLOps_Zoomcamp_Architecture.png" style="width: 420px; height: 350px; background-color: #ffffff; padding:10px"><br>